munzir/18-OnlineCoM/README.md

 despite an inaccurate reading of the center of mass.

 ## [18e: Online CoM Paper](https://github.gatech.edu/WholeBodyControlAttempt1/18e-OnlineCoMPaper)
-Repository containing files for IEEE Humanoids submission.
+Repository containing files for the Online Center of Mass Estimation Paper.

 ## [18f: Trajectory Planning](https://github.gatech.edu/WholeBodyControlAttempt1/18f-TrajectoryPlanning)
 This project attempts to plan a safe trajectory for a series of poses.